Skip to main content

 IME No-Show Defense Fails Due to Lack of Personal Knowledge

 Independent Medical Examinations (IMEs) are a crucial component of New York No-Fault Insurance Law, allowing insurance companies to verify medical claims and treatment necessity.
-However, when insurers claim a patient failed to appear for a scheduled IME, they must establish proper foundation for their allegations.
-A recent appellate decision demonstrates how courts are scrutinizing the quality of evidence insurers present when asserting IME no-shows as grounds for claim denial.
+However, when insurers claim a patient failed to appear for a scheduled IME, they must establish proper foundation for their allegations through witnesses with direct, personal knowledge of the nonappearance.
+The recent Appellate Term decision in Sutphin Complete Medical Care v Hereford Insurance Co. demonstrates how courts are scrutinizing the quality and sufficiency of evidence insurers present when asserting IME no-shows as grounds for claim denial.

 Jason Tenenbaum’s Analysis: